karatelabs/karate/README.md

 ## `table`
 ### A simple way to create JSON Arrays
-Now that we have seen how JSON is a 'native' data type that Karate understands, there is a very nice way to create JSON using Cucumber's support for expressing [data-tables](http://www.thinkcode.se/blog/2014/06/30/cucumber-data-tables).
+Now that we have seen how JSON is a 'native' data type that Karate understands, there is a very nice way to create JSON using the support for expressing [data-tables](http://www.thinkcode.se/blog/2014/06/30/cucumber-data-tables).

 ```cucumber
 * table cats